CDRT/docs/dash/dash_top.md

 ## Configure AMPS to work with Active Directory

-This section offers a brief description of how to create SPN account.
+This section offers a brief description of how to create the necessary SPN account.

 Authentication must be configured in both Active Directory and in the DASH targets.
-Active Directory authentication with the DASHConfigRT utility provides greater security to administrators performing DASH operations.
-Only authorized users can communicate with the assigned DASH targets.
+Active Directory authentication with the DASHConfigRT utility provides greater security to administrators performing DASH operations, as only authorized users can communicate with assigned DASH targets.

 ### Create DASH SPN User account